-John Wesley Jarvis (1780–1840) was a pioneering portraitist of the early American Republic whose works captured both the ambition and refinement of a young nation.
+John Wesley Jarvis (1780–1840) was a pioneering portraitist of the early American Republic whose works captured the spirit and ambition of a young nation.
 Born in England and raised in New York City, Jarvis became one of the most sought-after painters of his generation.
 He studied under Edward Savage before establishing his own practice, where he mastered the ability to convey social stature through realism and atmospheric subtlety.
-His portraits of military leaders, statesmen, and prominent citizens balanced technical precision with emotional restraint, embodying the emerging American ideal of character and virtue.
-Jarvis’s influence extended through his teaching—most notably mentoring Henry Inman—and his workshop became a cornerstone of early 19th-century portraiture.
+His portraits of military leaders, statesmen, and prominent citizens balanced technical precision with emotional restraint, embodying the emerging American ideals of character and virtue.
+Jarvis’s influence extended through his teaching—most notably mentoring painter Henry Inman—and his workshop became a cornerstone of early 19th-century portraiture.
 Despite occasional controversies and personal eccentricities, Jarvis remains an essential figure linking American neoclassical portraiture to the expressive realism that followed.

 Jarvis often painted on wood panels or fine-woven canvas, using layered glazes and muted tonal ranges to achieve naturalistic texture and depth.
 His varnish work produces a warm translucence that accentuates skin tone and period attire, characteristic of early 19th-century American portraiture.